 The way 2.18.15 is behaving, I expect you will find the 'source' attributes there in step 7, indicating that the bug needs resolving.

-#4 Updated by Alessandro Pasotti almost 2 years ago
+#4 Updated by Alessandro Pasotti over 2 years ago

 - Status changed from Open to Rejected

 - Resolution set to invalid

 Did you try to move the project source tree to a different path?